onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Do you understand what I am telling you?
 We need cultural coherence - we need to produce coherence -

+divide and conquer
+    left vs right
-There is no culture war - there is only divide and conquer
+    There is no culture war - there is only divide and conquer Coherence - ever heard of divide and conquer? what do you think the ultimate truth to power architecture that counters "divide and conquer" through coherence means? divide and conquer adds mistrust, friction, reduces economies of scale, reduces synergy

 The only worthy war is with unaccountability and corruption

+"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness." - United States of America 1776
+"We hold these truths to be self-evident, that all men *~~are created equal~~* **develop unequally**, that they are endowed by their Creator with certain unalienable *~~Rights~~* **Responsibilities**, that among these are *~~Life, Liberty and the pursuit of Happiness~~* **Sharing, Accountability, and the pursuit of Creativity**." - United States of Humanity

 “But people don’t want to consume the important stuff - they just want entertainment” - so find the best way to convince them why that is important.
 That belief is already in you - there is a path for a human brain to find it and to be compelled by it.